London: A Year in Maps

 November: Occupy London

 The Occupy movement reached London.
 It didn’t quite make it to its target of the London Stock Exchange but set up camp outside St Pauls Cathedral.
 Satellite camps then appeared in Finsbury Square and Shoreditch.
 The below map shows the organisation of the main camp – more than just tents.
+Large version of the map.

 December: Last of the Bendy Buses